PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space

-\textbf{Settings.} We use the LLaMA-1.4B model as our testbed.
-For a fair comparison, all models are trained on a 26B token dataset using identical hyperparameters.
-We report perplexity (PPL; lower is better) on the Pile validation set, Wikitext, and the Lambada datasets (OpenAI and standard versions), as well as the average accuracy on the nine downstream tasks previously mentioned.
-The computational overhead is measured in relative inference FLOPs against the vanilla 1.4B model.
+\textbf{Settings.} We use LLaMA-1.4B as the testbed.
+All models are trained on 26B tokens with identical hyperparameters for fair comparison.
+We report perplexity on Pile validation, WikiText, and LAMBADA (OpenAI and standard), along with average accuracy over the nine downstream tasks.
+Computational overhead is measured as relative inference FLOPs w.r.t.\ the vanilla 1.4B model.

-\textbf{Results.} The results, summarized in \autoref{tab:baseline_results}, show that our method consistently achieves the lowest perplexity across all language modeling benchmarks and the highest average accuracy on the downstream tasks.
-Notably, our approach not only surpasses all methods in the comparable ($2\times$) inference FLOPs category, including the LLaMA-2.8B oracle, but also demonstrates a significant advantage over methods operating at a much higher ($4\times$) inference budget.
-This highlights the superior performance and inference efficiency of our approach.